erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

           * NOTES: orthologous transcripts were not identified, only used the orthologous proteins to get orthologous gene counts

-    * In my DEseq2 formula maybe I can set it up like `~Experiment+species + Family:condition`.
-This should hopefully control for the different host material used for each experiment and batch effects due to how the experiments were conducted, and control for the species effect.
-The interaction term will allow for comparison of the response to treatment between each family the different experiments.
+    * In my DEseq2 formula maybe I can set it up like `~Family + Family:Condition`.
+This should hopefully control for the different host material used for each experiment and test for family specific effects of treatment The interaction term will allow for comparison of the response to treatment between each family the different experiments.
 Then I can pull out specific responses afterward.
 See this bioconductor response for help explaining this `https://support.bioconductor.org/p/58162/`.
 Small p-values for the interaction term mean the log fold change due to treatment is significantly different for the two conditions.
 Going to edit my full coldata to reflect these groups I want to compare.
+Also look at suggestion here for where I got the specific formula: https://support.bioconductor.org/p/78676/
       - What do I do regarding the effect of time?
 I can use my initial determinations of what time is the "acute" response based on differential expression, to only compare the most acute response transcriptome timepoints?
 Or I can just calculate regardless of time and just focus on the affect of treatment?
       - I could separate it into the overall analysis and the acute response analysis